maisam2004/gym_portobello/README.md

 * A Logo link for homepage with a sections of Gym video and photos of facilities , reviews and special tennis class
-* A Join and become member ,price planes
+* A Join page with sections for benefits, membership price planes and Form to fill to join
 * A contact us is modal form to contact GYM
-* A map page how to find the GYM
+* A map page consist of Address and how to find the GYM
-* A Login icon link of a page for existing member
+* A Login icon link of a page for existing member to login

 # sample photo of wab pages